Ninja2205/Anshul_Walchand_Assessment/README.md

 By using these link you can directly run it on your device for the first time it will take around 15 sec. and will run smoothly from the second time.
 Link : https://ninja2205.github.io/Anshul_Walchand_Assessment/

+# Open
+You can open the project by directly running the index.html file.

 # Section of page
 # 1) Welcome Section